lirmm/pid-workspace/README.md

 # Introduction

-PID stands for *Packages integration and development*.
+PID stands for *Packages Integrated Development*.
 It is a development methodology used to standardize and automate the development process of C/C++ projects.
 The present repository contains the base implementation of PID, based on CMake APIs and commands.

-This project defines a **workspace** where users put their C/C++ projects and the workspace repository is used to share references on existing projects.
+This project defines a **workspace** where users put their C/C++ projects but also contains implemntation of commands and CMake APIs used to define projects.
 For a deeper understanding and start learning PID, you can refer to [this website](http://pid.lirmm.net/pid-framework).

 # What is it useful for ?